etsuprun/halefdocs/openvxml.rst

 Install the OpenVXML plug-in for Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download OpenVXML 5.1.
 Here is the compiled `OpenVXML for Windows`_.
+(Despite its name, it also works on Mac's.)

 Unzip the file.